Table of Contents:

 Under the hood (Java 8+):

-- Primary synchronization:
+- Main synchronization:

 - get — completely lock-free.

-- Table expansion (resize) is partially synchronized on segments.
+- Table resizing partially synchronized at segments.

 4️⃣ ConcurrentSkipListMap / ConcurrentSkipListSet